maoe/text-keepalived/README.markdown

 text-keepalived
 ==================

-text-keepalived is a parser library and a command-line tool for keepalived.conf.
+text-keepalived is a parser library for keepalived.conf.

 REQUIREMENTS